-Position: Assistant Dean for Student Learning; Associate Professor, Theatre
+Position: Assistant Dean for Student Learning; Professor, Theatre

 Location: Ruebush Hall, Room 127-G

 Phone: (540) 665-4917